 Building a brighter future

-Our vision for building an innovative, efficient, informed, inclusive and connected school network for today's student.
+Our vision for building an innovative, efficient, informed, inclusive and connected school network for today's students.

 This is our opportunity to forge a clearer path and build a brighter future.
 With the Schools Digital Strategy (SDS), our schools will be empowered to determine their own digital future and be supported with the digital skills and tools they need to succeed.

-Principals can browse a digital service catalogue as new needs emerge; teachers blend digital elements seamlessly into their lesson delivery; parents and carers gain full visibility of their child's learning journey; and continual innovation becomes the norm.
+Principals can browse a digital service catalogue as new needs emerge; teachers blend digital elements seamlessly into their lesson delivery; parents and carers gain full visibility of their child's learning journey; and continual innovation becomes the norm as new and emerging technologies are fully leveraged.

 Digital delivery becomes fully integrated across the department and sector-leading expertise is developed.
 Students enjoy equitable access to digital resources and smart devices, and the department provides strategic advice based on data-driven insights.